FraRizz13/test-akqa/README.md

 The following steps explain the steps for creating the widget:
   1. Inside the plugins folder create the main plugin file /chucknorris/chucknorris.php
-  2. Write the file /chucknorris/includes/chucknorris-scripts.php where JS and CSS files are added with a Wordpress function
+  2. Create the file /chucknorris/includes/chucknorris-scripts.php where JS and CSS files are added with a Wordpress function
-  3. Write the file /chucknorris/includes/chucknorris-class.php where the API widget is developed
+  3. Create the file /chucknorris/includes/chucknorris-class.php where the API widget is developed
-  4. Write the style.css file
+  4. Create the style.css file
-  5. Write the script.js file
+  5. Create the script.js file